PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 ### Selective Caching System

-The hash-consing system employs a central predicate function that analyzes object types and content to determine caching eligibility.
+The hash-consing system employs a central predicate function (`hash-cons-cacheable?`) that performs a simple, lightweight structural check on objects to determine caching eligibility.
+The predicate examines object type and immediate properties only—no usage analysis or frequency tracking is required.
 This approach ensures that only high-repetition objects participate in caching, while low-frequency objects are excluded to avoid unnecessary overhead.

 ### Constructor-Level Implementation